MultiSafepay/docs/content/getting-started/surcharges.md

 # PSD2

-The PSD2 applies to the whole European Economic Area (EEA), but individual states can decide how to implement certain aspects.
+The [PSD2](/docs/psd2/) applies to the whole European Economic Area (EEA), but individual states can decide how to implement certain aspects.
 Always check what rules apply in the country your business is registered in.

 In the Netherlands, the [Authority for Consumers & Markets (ACM)](https://www.acm.nl) is responsible for PSD2 oversight.
 The Dutch National Bank recommends always contacting ACM for inquiries.

-# Surcharges prohibited
+# Prohibited surcharges

 Surcharges are banned for both individual and business customers on: